Somali nationalism: Early Modern Era and the Scramble for Africa

-The Darawiish defeated the colonial powers on numerous occasions, most notably, the 1903 victory at Cagaarweyne commanded by Suleiman Aden Galaydh or the killing of general Richard Corfield by Ibraahin Xoorane in 1913, and theses repulsions forcing the British Empire to retreat to the coastal region in the late 1900s.
+The Darawiish defeated the colonial powers on numerous occasions, most notably, the 1903 victory at Cagaarweyne commanded by Suleiman Aden Galaydh or the killing of general Richard Corfield by Ibraahin Xoorane in 1913, and these repulsions forcing the British Empire to retreat to the coastal region in the late 1900s.
 The only two notable defeats of the Darawiish were both commanded by Haji Yusuf Barre, the first time at Jidbaali in 1904, and the second time at the last stand at Taleh when the Dervishes were finally defeated in 1920 by British airpower.

 The dawn of fascism in the early 1920s heralded a change of strategy for Italy, as the north-eastern sultanates were soon to be forced within the boundaries of La Grande Somalia according to the plan of Fascist Italy.
 With the arrival of Governor Cesare Maria De Vecchi on 15 December 1923, things began to change for that part of Somaliland known as Italian Somaliland.
 Italy had access to these areas under the successive protection treaties, but not direct rule.

 The Fascist government had direct rule only over the Benadir territory.
 Fascist Italy, under Benito Mussolini, attacked Abyssinia (Ethiopia) in 1935, with an aim to colonize it.
 The invasion was condemned by the League of Nations, but little was done to stop it or to liberate occupied Ethiopia.
 On 3 August 1940, Italian troops, including Somali colonial units, crossed from Ethiopia to invade British Somaliland, and by 14 August, succeeded in taking Berbera from the British.

 A British force, including troops from several African countries, launched the campaign in January 1941 from Kenya to liberate British Somaliland and Italian-occupied Ethiopia and conquer Italian Somaliland.
 By February, most of Italian Somaliland was captured and in March, British Somaliland was retaken from the sea.
 The forces of the British Empire operating in Somaliland comprised the three divisions of South African, West African, and East African troops.
 They were assisted by Somali forces led by Abdulahi Hassan with Somalis of the Isaaq, Dhulbahante, and Warsangali clans prominently participating.